iver56/audiomentations/README.md

 Apply high-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
 Can also be set for zero-phase filtering (will result in a 6db drop at cutoff).

+## `HighShelfFilter`

+Added in v0.21.0_

+Apply high-shelf filtering to the input audio.

 ## `LowPassFilter`

 _Updated in v0.21.0_

 Apply low-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave).
 Can also be set for zero-phase filtering (will result in a 6db drop at cutoff).

+## `LowShelfFilter`

+Added in v0.21.0_

+Apply Low-shelf filtering to the input audio.

 ## `Mp3Compression`